 Figure 2.
-The normalised distribution of dust-corrected U-V colours for galaxies in GOODS and UDS with redshifts 1.5 < z < 2.5.
+The normalized distribution of dust-corrected U-V colours for galaxies in GOODS and UDS with redshifts 1.5 < z < 2.5.
 The large peak on the left shows the blue galaxies, with a small tail of red galaxies on the right.
-U-V = 1.2 is used as a cut between red and blue galaxies to select blue spheroids.
+U-V=1.2 is used as a cut between red and blue galaxies to select blue spheroids.
 The median error on the U-V colours is shown in the top right of the plot.
-See text for details.
+See the text for details.
 Thomas et al. 2005).
-Therefore, when we look at blue spheroids at this epoch, the star formation we are seeing is likely to be the principal star formation episode which creates a significant fraction of the stellar mass in these galaxies (since multiple episodes would result in the star formation history becoming too extended, diluting the stellar [ $\alpha$ /Fe] ratios to lower than has been observed).
-Hence, this is the epoch at which the morphological mix of the Universe is changing.

-Blue galaxies are selected using rest-frame dust-corrected U-V colours (Figure 2), which shows the expected large peak of blue galaxies and an extended distribution towards red galaxies.
-We define the cut-off between 'red' and 'blue' galaxies to be U-V = 1.2.
-Using this blue spheroid sample we find that only $21 \pm 4$ per cent of these systems show morphological disturbances.
+Therefore, when we look at blue spheroids at this epoch, the star formation we are seeing is likely to be the principal star formation episode which creates a significant fraction of the stellar mass in these galaxies (since multiple episodes would result in the star formation history becoming too extended, diluting the stellar $[\alpha/Fe]$ ratios to lower than has been observed).
+Blue galaxies are selected using rest-frame dust-corrected U-Vcolours (Fig. 2), which shows the expected large peak of blue galaxies and an extended distribution towards red galaxies.
+We define the cut-off between 'red' and 'blue' galaxies to be U-V= 1.2.
+Using this blue spheroid sample, we find that only 21 \pm 4 per cent of these systems show morphological disturbances.
 Our results show that only a small fraction of spheroids that are forming at this epoch are likely being created via the major-merger process.
-There is a possibility that some spheroids are formed more slowly over time by the addition of mass in their outer regions (e.g by minor merging) rather a larger, galaxy wide burst of star formation as studied here.
-However, if this is true it would result in an even smaller fraction of spheroids being formed via major mergers than the 21 per cent found in this work, reinforcing our conclusion that major mergers are not the dominant mechanism for spheroid creation.
+There is a possibility that some spheroids are formed more slowly over time by the addition of mass in their outer regions (e.g. by minor merging) rather a larger, galaxy-wide burst of star formation as studied here.
+However, if this is true, it would result in an even smaller fraction of spheroids being formed via major mergers than the 21 per cent found in this work, reinforcing our conclusion that major mergers are not the dominant mechanism for spheroid creation.
 We proceed by splitting our sample into four redshift bins and calculate the percentage of blue spheroids with morphological disturbances in each of these redshift ranges.
-The results are shown in Figure 3.
+The results are shown in Fig. 3.
 This indicates a possible increase in the fraction of blue spheroids with morphological disturbances to higher redshift.
-While at lower redshifts, 1.5 < z < 1.75 only $19 \pm 4$ per cent of blue spheroids have morphological disturbances whereas at the highest redshifts, 2.25 < z < 2.5, the fraction increases to $40\pm10$ per cent.
-While this may indicate an increase in the merger rate with increasing redshift (see e.g. Wolf et al. 2005; Bluck et al. 2012), the errors are large and the result is also consistent with a flat merger rate in our redshift range of interest. (see e.g. Kaviraj et al. 2015).
+While at lower redshifts, 1.5 < z < 1.75, only 19 ± 4 per cent of blue spheroids have morphological disturbances, whereas at the highest redshifts, 2.25 < z < 2.5, the fraction increases to 40 ± 10 per cent.
+While this may indicate an increase in the merger rate with increasing redshift (see e.g. Wolf et al. 2005; Bluck et al. 2012), the errors are large and the result is also consistent with a flat merger rate in our redshift range of interest (see e.g. Kaviraj et al. 2015).
+Further work using larger samples of galaxies at the higher end of our redshift range is desirable.